gbaydin/hypergradient-descent/README.md

 * A (Lua)Torch optim implementation (not the main implementation for the paper and not well-tested): https://github.com/gbaydin/optim
 * An implementation of Adam-HD in C++ in the Livermore Big Artificial Neural Network Toolkit, Lawrence Livermore National Laboratory: https://github.com/LLNL/lbann/blob/a778d2b764ba209042555aac26328cbfb8063802/src/optimizers/hypergradient_adam.cpp
+* A TensorFlow implementation by Andrii Zadaianchuk, University of Tübingen: https://github.com/zadaianchuk/HyperGradientDescent

 ## Paper
 Atılım Güneş Baydin, Robert Cornish, David Martı́nez Rubio, Mark Schmidt, and Frank Wood.
 Online learning rate adaptation with hypergradient descent.
 In _Sixth International